Polls Tightening, Donald Trump Close to Margin of Error in Swing States

 Fighter and remotely piloted aircraft conducted three strikes in Syria:

 Near Abu Kamal, a strike produced inconclusive results.

 Near Mara, two strikes engaged an ISIL tactical unit and destroyed two fighting positions, a mortar system and a vehicle.

 Strikes in Iraq

 Task force officials define a strike as one or more kinetic events that occur in roughly the same geographic location to produce a single, sometimes cumulative, effect.
 Therefore, officials explained, a single aircraft delivering a single weapon against a lone ISIL vehicle is one strike, but so is multiple aircraft delivering dozens of weapons against buildings, vehicles and weapon systems in a compound, for example, having the cumulative effect of making those targets harder or impossible for ISIL to use.
 Accordingly, officials said, they do not report the number or type of aircraft employed in a strike, the number of munitions dropped in each strike, or the number of individual munition impact points against a target.
-Ground-based artillery fired in counterfire or in fire support to maneuver roles is not classified as a strike.

 Part of Operation Inherent Resolve

 The strikes were conducted as part of Operation Inherent Resolve, the operation to eliminate the ISIL terrorist group and the threat they pose to Iraq, Syria, and the wider international community.
 The destruction of ISIL targets in Syria and Iraq further limits the terrorist group’s ability to project terror and conduct operations, officials said.